 The focus of this lab is on the experimental analysis of choice - particularly between alternatives that differ in reinforcement type, delay, magnitude, and/or probability.
 Current projects include both basic human operant and questionnaire-based studies.
 Planned expansions over the next three years include behavioral pharmacology with rodents and contingency management of gambling and drug use.

-To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply to both:
+To be considered for admission to the University of Nevada, Reno Behavior Analysis Program, interested applicants must meet the requirements and apply to The Graduate School.

 Graduate School Admissions Requirements

 - Completed application for Graduate School Admission